aisingapore/PeekingDuck/docs/models/yolo.md

 ## Overview

 To facilitate object detection tasks, PeekingDuck offers a family of “You Only Look Once,” or YOLO models consisting of YOLOv4 and YOLOv4-tiny.
-The YOLOv4 was developed by [Bochkovskiy et al.](https://arxiv.org/pdf/2004.10934.pdf), while the YOLOv4-tiny was developed by [Jiang et al.](https://arxiv.org/pdf/2011.04244.pdf).
+The YOLOv4 was developed by [Bochkovskiy _et al._](https://arxiv.org/pdf/2004.10934.pdf), while the YOLOv4-tiny was developed by [Jiang _et al._](https://arxiv.org/pdf/2011.04244.pdf).
 Both models were trained using the MS COCO (Microsoft Common Objects in Context) dataset and are capable of detecting objects from [80 categories](#Class-IDs-and-names).
 The YOLO node uses the YOLOv4-tiny by default and can be changed to using YOLOv4, with other configurable options, by following the steps illustrated [here](#Configurable-parameters).

 ### Input and outputs